-Most lenders are happy to give mortgages to self-employed people who have been trading for at least three years, and have two years accounts or self-assessment tax returns available.
+Most lenders are happy to give mortgages to self-employed people if:

-Some particularly strict lenders might want to see a prediction of your future clients or contracts, to make sure that you will be able to afford repayments ongoing.
+Some stricter lenders may want to see a prediction of your future clients or contracts, to make sure you can afford your mortgage repayments.

-The amount that you can borrow and the way this is calculated depends on the lender, which is why it is important to shop around for the best deal.
+The amount you can borrow and the way it's calculated depends on the lender, which is why it is important to shop around for the best deal.

 Some lenders set the amount you can borrow based on your previous few years' income, whereas others calculate it based on only your previous year of trading.